DecisionsDev/decisions-metering/charts/ibm-odm-metering/README.md

 > **Tip**: The default values are in the `values.yaml` file of the `ibm-odm-metering` chart.

-The release is an instance of the `ibm-odm-metering` chart: The ODM consumption Metering service is now running in a  Kubernetes cluster.
+The release is an instance of the `ibm-odm-metering` chart: The ODM consumption metering service is now running in a  Kubernetes cluster.

 ### Verifying the Chart